-Taking eco stationery to the next level, dry highlighter pencils allow you to colourfully annotate your notes and plans without throwing away dozens of plastic highlighter pens as you do so.
+Taking eco-friendly stationery to the next level, dry highlighter pencils allow you to colourfully annotate your notes and plans without throwing away dozens of plastic highlighter pens as you do so.

 If you’ve got green fingers (or are hoping to!), you might despair at having to plant things in plastic pots – but there’s no need!
 You can get a paper potter or a set to make them, so that all your seedlings will start their lives in fully compostable containers.

-We can learn a lot from the Japanese custom of wrapping presents in clothes with beautiful patterns: it looks more attractive, shows that you’ve put care into your gift, and saves you all that non-recyclable wrapping paper.
-It’s also incredibly versatile, so you can use these clothes as carrier bags and lunch-wrappings as well.
+We can learn a lot from this Japanese custom of wrapping presents in cloth with beautiful patterns: it looks more attractive, shows that you’ve put care into your gift, and saves you all that non-recyclable wrapping paper.
+It’s also incredibly versatile, so you can use these eco-friendly cloths as carrier bags and lunch-wrappings as well.

 Above: Furoshiki gift wrapping looks stylish and takes less effort: what's not to love?